KEINOS/Hello-Cobra/README.md

 For any better suggestions, solutions, practices, typo-fix, bug-fix and etc. you have, then please PR.

+## License

+The repo itself is MIT License. (c) Copyright: [Hello-Cobra Contributors](https://github.com/KEINOS/Hello-Cobra/graphs/contributors).

+BUT any app created from this repo as a template/boilerplate may have their own-license.

 <!-- WIP
 ## Codespaces and VSCode Friendly